-RESULTS: 118 consecutive patients (35 female-83 male) with the mean age of 37.2 ± 13.4 were participated to the study.
-IMN group consisted of 57 patients with a mean age of 36.7 ± 12.8 years, and MIPO group consisted of 61 patients with a mean age of 37.8 ± 13.6 years.
-No significant differences were observed between study groups in terms patients' age, gender, fracture classification (AO/OTA: Arbeitsgemeinschaft für Osteosynthesefragen/Orthopedic Trauma Association), soft-tissue injury (Tscherne classification), presence of type 1 open fracture, and presence of accompanying fibula fracture.
+RESULTS: 118 consecutive patients (35 female-83 male) with the mean age of 37.2±13.4 were participated to the study.
+IMN group consisted of 57 patients with a mean age of 36.7±12.8 years, and MIPO group consisted of 61 patients with a mean age of 37.8±13.6 years.
+No significant differences were observed between study groups in terms patients' age, gender, fracture classification (AO/OTA: Arbeitsgemeinschaft für Osteosynthesefragen/Orthopedic Trauma Association), soft-tissue injury (Tscherne classification), presence of type I open fracture, and presence of accompanying fibula fracture.
 There was no statistical difference between two groups in terms of pre-operative hospital stay (p=0.713).
 However, the mean length of hospital stay was significantly higher in the MIPO group (p=0.001).
-The means of number of total outpatient controls, time to union, and return to work were also significantly higher in the MIPO group (p=0.001 and p<0.001, respectively).
-The mean total costs of hospital stay and outpatient controls were also significantly higher in the MIPO group (p=0.001 and 0.001, respectively).
+The means of number of total outpatient controls, time to union, and return to work were also significantly higher in the MIPO group (p=0.005, p<0.001 and p<0.001, respectively).
+The mean hospital cost until discharge and the mean total cost until return to work were significantly higher in the MIPO group (p=0.001 and 0.001, respectively).
+The mean total costs of hospital stay and outpatient controls were also significantly higher in the MIPO group (p=0.001 and 0.004, respectively).
 The mean implant costs did not significantly differ between groups (p=0.179).